shobhits147/redditer/README.md

 ## Usage

-1. Create an App in reddit using the instructions mentioned here [here](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps)
+1. Create an App in reddit using the instructions mentioned [here](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example#first-steps)

 2. Create a yml file storing the user credentials generated above in the following format:
     ```yaml